ElectricCoffee/Curse-of-Transience/ideas.md

   * One nation of industrialised desert dwellers that have taken on colonising the continent.
   * An empire that is also invading the continent.
   * Loose coalition of similar cultures make up one "nation" as a defensive strategy against the invading nations.
+* The technology level of the world is a mixed bag of early industrial, reneissance, and mediterranean bronze age.
+  * Different nations have different conceptions of what technology is, so some are more advanced in certain areas.

 ### Athonia
 #### How do they organize?
 Democratically elected government.